Skip to content

 Info

-In older version of PixelOver, there was a feature called "trails".
-It has been replaced by the particle system, which has the same behavior but offers more advanced features.
+It has been replaced by the Particle system, which provides the same behavior while offering more advanced controls and options.

-First of all, the result of this tutorial is available in the PixelOver download files in the examples/ folder.
+The final result of this tutorial is available in the PixelOver download files, inside the examples/ folder.

-You can start from this file to have the same base but it is not a requirement.
+You can start from that project to follow along more easily, but it is not required.

 Create shape